ConfederacyOfGaia/Gaia/session-prep.md

 The uneven tunnels are difficult terrain, so all movement speeds are halved, and they are completely dark.

-Introduce at least one sliding-floor trap, where the lead members will need to make a Dexterity save or slide down sloping ramp,

-There will be large cavern, deep underground, with a small underground lake in it and a waterfall that falls into it.
-The party will hear splashing sounds leading up to it.
-The room is filled with an obscuring mist that limits visibility: bright light becomes dim light, and dim light becomes darkness, and darkness stays darkness.
-This will make it much harder to see and fight.

-When drawing the large cavern, only draw what the party can see, not the whole room right away!
+When drawing caverns, only draw what the party can see, not the whole room right away.

 ***Light and Vision.*** Be extra careful about torch light and visibility in the caves, especially in the large cavern.
 The need to carry torches is going to make it impossible to use shields and difficult to use two-handed weapons like mauls or ranged weapons.